itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

           shutdown -h now

 14. Connect ths SSD to your USB3 port and power up the Raspberry Pi once more.
 Ubuntu will now boot with full USB 3.0 speed.
+Again, be patient.